 The case is Pennsylvania Full Court Press Inc. v.
 Nolo Inc., 2:13-cv-00918, U.S. District Court, Eastern District of Pennsylvania (Philadelphia).

-The Recording Industry Association of America, the leader among copyright owners requesting that Google Inc. (GOOG) take down search results linking to allegedly infringing content, says the company’s efforts haven’t had the desired effect.
+The Recording Industry Association of America, the leader among copyright owners requesting that Google Inc. (GOOG:US) take down search results linking to allegedly infringing content, says the company’s efforts haven’t had the desired effect.

 In a report released yesterday, Washington-based RIAA said it analyzed the websites listed as “serial infringers” in Google’s Copyright Transparency Report and found that they “still managed to appear on page 1 of the search results over 98 percent of the time in the searches conducted.”